 It’s great to promote a piece of content about the event in the ad to show relevancy and hopefully increase virality through social sharing.
 Paying to book meetings at B2B events is the last thing your sales and marketing team should implement.
 Make sure the team is squeezing every drop of juice out of organic, unpaid ways to book more meetings.

 We believe in helping sales and marketing teams drive a higher return on event (ROE) and believe the number one way to do that is to book better meetings at B2B events.
-The SummitSync platform is a valuable tool for sales and marketing teams to use at B2B events—our predicted lists of attendees and meeting automation platform make it easy for your team to schedule and manage more meeting and drive more revenue.
-Schedule a demo today to learn more.
+The SummitSync platform is a valuable tool for sales and marketing teams to use at B2B events—our meeting automation platform makes it easy for your team to schedule and manage more meeting and drive more revenue.